StinkOS

 Screenshots

-The boot menu lists every userland app on the disk -- 25 apps in this image, picked by ENTER on the highlighted entry.
+The boot menu lists every userland app on the disk -- 28 C/asm + 5 Rust apps, picked by ENTER on the highlighted entry.

-Freedoom1 mid-combat with pistol drawn, status bar showing 93% health
+Freedoom1 mid-combat with pistol drawn, status bar showing health and ammo

 Freedoom1 mid-combat.
 Status bar (health, ammo, armor, weapons grid) is the original Doom HUD running through doomgeneric.